 - Is telemedicine carved in or carved out?
 This determines whether the visit counts toward your deductible or is free with no deductible impact.

 - What is the telemedicine platform?
-Is it provided by your medical carrier (e.g., Cigna Virtual Care) or a separate vendor?
+Is it your carrier's virtual care or a separate vendor?
 How do you access it (app, website, phone)?

 - Does the telemedicine platform connect to any wellness or wealth-building programs?
-For example, does using telemedicine earn you any rewards, store credits, or retirement contributions-like the WellthCare system does?
+For example, does using telemedicine earn you rewards, store credits, or retirement contributions — like the WellthCare system does?

-Telemedicine is not just a convenience; it is a strategic tool that, when integrated properly, lowers costs, improves access, and can even help you build wealth.
-The best benefits plans treat telemedicine as the foundation of a broader preventive care ecosystem-one that rewards you for staying healthy and makes the entire system more sustainable.
+Telemedicine isn't just convenient.
+Integrated right, it lowers costs, improves access, and can even help build wealth.
+The best plans treat it as the foundation of a preventive care ecosystem that rewards staying healthy and keeps the whole system sustainable.